Bohdan Pawłowicz

 The couple moved to Buffalo on August 22nd 1956, where Bohdan was appointed Lublin Lecturer in Polish history and literature at Canisius College for the 1956-1957 academic year.
 He also broadcast in Polish and wrote for the Polish press.
 It was at this time that he prepared an extended version of the O.R.P.
 Garland called Krew Na Oceanie: Kartki Z Pamiętnika W Konwoju Do Rosji (Blood on the Ocean: Postcards From The Diary on the Convoy to Russia) (New York 1955).
 Much of the effort (and money) at this time was put into having the book printed.
 As from 1957, he led a special weekly column in the Chicago published magazine Ameryka Echo.
 On June 9th 1957 he was granted the degree of Doctor Honoris Causa of Humane Letters from Le Moyne College in Syracuse.

-Silver Springs
+Silver Spring

-In 1961 the couple moved to Silver Springs, Maryland, where he started writing the novel Kurki Wodne znad Guaiba [Moorhens from Guaiba] , a seven-hundred-page novel based on real events (unpublished and in manuscript form).
+In 1961 the couple moved to Silver Spring, Maryland, where he started writing the novel Kurki Wodne znad Guaiba [Moorhens from Guaiba] , a seven-hundred-page novel based on real events (unpublished and in manuscript form).
 He also wrote memoirs, fragments of which were printed in the London-based newspaper Kronika.

 “Wspomnienia Z dzieciństwa” [Memories of Childhood] 1966, No. 51/2;